jakobfriedl/conquest-modules/privilege-escalation/README.md

 Optional arguments:
   command                   STRING     Command to execute (default: "cmd /c whoami").
   --pipe pipe               STRING     Pipe to write output to.
-  --token                   BOOL       Steal SYSTEM token and apply it to the agent process.
 ```

 ![Godpotato](../assets/godpotato.png)